dwatow/dwatow.github.io/source/_posts/how-to-read-ecma-262-zh-tw.md

 > 1. Let a be **1**.
 > 2. Let b be a+a.
 > 3. If b is **2**, then
 >    1. Hooray!
-Arithmetics isn’t broken.
+Arithmetics isn't broken.
 > 4. Else
 >    1. Boo!
 > :::